aafulei/cppp5e/06-functions/README.md

 }
 ```

-It is very cheap and straightforward to copy a `char` (1 byte), so we do not take a reference.
+It is very cheap to copy a `char` (1 byte), so we do not take a reference.

 ```c++
 std::size_t len(const char *str) {